silverfs/wikijs-datadump/manuals/windows-tips/simplesearch.md

-Not many people ... with a good functioning searchability.
-No matter on what platform or service, be it a searchengine or an operating system, your results are best unfiltered, uncensored and untracked.
+Not many people use the Windows search function and can say with confidence that they can find the things they want.
+I probably can't fix that in this document, but no matter on what platform or service, be it a searchengine or an operating system, your results are best unfiltered, uncensored and untracked.
-Unfortunately, we can't be 100% free of those shackles, but we still have our choices.
+Unfortunately, we can't be 100% free of those shackles using Windows, but we can still have our choices.
 Simple Search may be your first step to a better Windows experience...

 ## Simplified searching on Windows 10